 Myth 2: Bacteria = bad, therefore dead bacteria = good.

-“Liquid Handsoap x kills 99.9% of all bacteria” is the boast made by advertisements, stoking panic in the minds of the unsuspecting public everywhere.
+“Liquid Handsoap x kills 99.9% of all bacteria” is the boast made by advertisements, causing unwarranted panic about the inadequacy of soap bars.
 In truth, however, eliminating as much bacteria from your hands and skin as possible is not only a waste of time but might actually be harming you.

 Myth 3: Soap bars are drying or damaging to the skin